jennybc/happy-git-with-r/20_usage-new-project-github-first.Rmd

 Edit the commit message in "Commit changes" or accept the default.

-Click big green button "Commit changes."
+Click the big green button "Commit changes."

 ## Pull from GitHub